speechly/cli/README.md

 The versioning of the SAL configuration files should be done properly, ie. keep them in a version control system.
 Consider the deploy/download functionality to be a tool for the training pipeline instead of collaboration or versioning.

+Read our [tutorial](https://www.speechly.com/blog/configure-voice-ui-command-line/) for more information on using the Command Line Tool

 # Develop and debug the tool

 ### Raw API Access with grpcurl